chgibb/reimagined-pancake/src/tweetScheduler/readme.md

 ```
 Will run 2 twitterMiner instances at once, restarting each, each time each has exited for a total of 2x3=6 twitterMiners.
 With a maximum of 2 running at any given time.
 Will save the results to the directory named data once complete, and delete temporary storage generated.
 Will create data if it does not exist, if data is already a tweet database, then results will be merged in.
+Outputs a listing of each bin that was modified in dataDir to modBinsdataDir where dataDir is the name of the tweet database that was modified.